gappc/biohadoop/README.md

 ## Quickstart
 The quickstart uses a pre-configured Hadoop environment from [https://github.com/gappc/docker-biohadoop](https://github.com/gappc/docker-biohadoop) and the examples from [https://github.com/gappc/biohadoop-algorithms](https://github.com/gappc/biohadoop-algorithms).
 The requirements are an installed gnome-terminal (provided by default in Ubuntu), Docker > 1.0 and Maven with MVN_HOME set to the correct path.

-Build and start environment with one master and two slave nodes:
+Build and start environment with one master and two slave nodes (the master node is started inside a red gnome-terminal window):
 ```
 $ git clone https://github.com/gappc/docker-biohadoop.git
 $ sudo docker build -t="docker-biohadoop" ./docker-biohadoop